Warren County Court Records

 Searching probate records

 The Probate Court maintains its own online record search.
-Users can search by the first and last name of a party, by case number (enter digits only, without dashes or letters), or by file date (all month, day, and year fields must be filled in).
-The database covers cases handled by the Probate Division, including estates, guardianships, adoptions, name changes, and trust matters.
+You can search by the first and last name of a party, by case number (enter digits only, without dashes or letters), or by file date (all month, day, and year fields must be filled in).
+The database covers estates, guardianships, adoptions, name changes, and trust matters.

-For records not available online, written requests may be mailed to the Probate Court at 900 Memorial Drive, Lebanon, OH 45036.
-Include the case number or the full name of the decedent or ward, the document title requested, and payment.
+For records not available online, mail a written request to the Probate Court at 900 Memorial Drive, Lebanon, OH 45036.
+Include the case number or the full name of the decedent or ward, the document title you need, and payment.
 A self-addressed stamped envelope should accompany mail requests.
-In-person requests can be handled during regular business hours, and telephone inquiries regarding specific filings can be directed to (513) 695-1180.
+In-person requests can be handled during regular business hours, and telephone inquiries about specific filings can be directed to (513) 695-1180.

 Property records

-While not probate records, property ownership documents are frequently relevant in estate proceedings.
-The Warren County Recorder’s Office at 406 Justice Drive, Lebanon, OH 45036 ((513) 695-1382) maintains all land records.
-Online searches are available through the Recorder’s AVA portal, where users can look up deeds and liens by parcel number, grantor, or grantee name.
-Parcel numbers can be found via the Warren County Auditor’s Property Search, which allows queries by owner name, address, parcel ID, or subdivision.
+Property ownership documents, while not probate records, are frequently relevant in estate proceedings.
+The Warren County Recorder's Office at 406 Justice Drive, Lebanon, OH 45036 — (513) 695-1382 — maintains all land records.
+Online searches are available through the Recorder's AVA portal, where you can look up deeds and liens by parcel number, grantor, or grantee name.
+Parcel numbers can be found via the Warren County Auditor's Property Search, which allows queries by owner name, address, parcel ID, or subdivision.